Würzburg

-The administration of the Landkreis Würzburg (district of Würzburg) is also located in the town.
+Würzburg is famous for its partly rebuilt and reconstructed old town and its Würzburger Residenz, a palace that is a UNESCO World Heritage Site.

-The regional dialect is East Franconian.
+The regional dialect is East Franconian German.

 History

 Early and medieval history

 A Bronze Age (Urnfield culture) refuge castle, the Celtic Segodunum, and later a Roman fort, stood on the hill known as the Leistenberg, the site of the present Fortress Marienberg.
-The former Celtic territory was settled by the Alamanni in the 4th or 5th century and by the Franks in the 6th to 7th.
+The former Celtic territory was settled by Alamanni in the 4th or 5th century later by the Franks in the 6th to 7th.
 Würzburg was the seat of a Merovingian duke from about 650.
 It was Christianized in 686 by Irish missionaries Kilian, Kolonat and Totnan.
 The city is mentioned in a donation by Duke Hedan II to bishop Willibrord, dated 1 May 704, in castellum Virteburch.
 The Ravenna Cosmography lists the city as Uburzis at about the same time.
 The name is presumably of Celtic origin, but based on a folk etymological connection to the German word Würze "herb, spice", the name was Latinized as Herbipolis in the medieval period.

-Beginning in 1237, the city seal depicted the cathedral and a portrait of Saint Kilian, with the inscription SIGILLVM CIVITATIS HERBIPOLENSIS.
-It shows a banner on a tilted lance, formerly in a blue field, with the banner quarterly argent and gules (1532), later or and gules (1550).
-This coat of arms replaced the older seal of the city, showing Saint Kilian from 1570.

-The first diocese was founded by Saint Boniface in 742 when he was appointed the first bishop of Würzburg, Saint Burkhard.
+The first diocese was founded by Saint Boniface in 742 when he appointed the first bishop of Würzburg, Saint Burkhard.
 The bishops eventually created a secular fiefdom, that extended to Eastern Franconia in the 12th century.
 The city was the site of several Imperial Diets, including the one of 1180, at which Henry the Lion, duke of Saxony and Bavaria, was banned for three years from the Empire and his duchy Bavaria was handed over to Otto of Wittelsbach.
 Massacres of Jews took place in 1147 and 1298.

-The first church on the site of the present Würzburg Cathedral was built as early as 788 and consecrated that same year by Charlemagne; the current building was constructed from 1040 to 1225 in Romanesque style.
-The University of Würzburg was founded in 1402 and re-founded in 1582.
+The first church on the site of the present Würzburg Cathedral was built in 788 and consecrated that same year by Charlemagne; the current building was constructed from 1040 to 1225 in Romanesque style.
+The University of Würzburg was founded in 1402 and re-founded in 1582 by Julius Echter von Mespelbrunn.
 The citizens of the city revolted several times against the prince-bishop.

 In 1397, King Wenceslaus IV of Bohemia visited the city and promised its people the status of a free Imperial City.
 However, the German ruling princes forced him to withdraw these promises.
 In 1400, the bishop's troops decisively defeated the citizenry in the Battle of Bergtheim, and the city fell under his control permanently until the dissolution of the fiefdom.
+During the German Peasants' War, a local town council member, Tilman Riemenschneider refused to obey an order by Konrad von Thüngen, the Prince-Bishop of Würzburg to fight the revolting peasants.
+This resulted in 8,000 peasants killed on 4 June 1525 just outside Würzburg.
+Riemenschneider and the entire town council was incarcerated and tortured in Marienberg Fortress.